 Questions and Answers and Feedback to Participants on Achievement of Learning Outcomes

-Nav Sandhu, P.Eng., is a Senior Water Resources Engineer with over 18 years of experience.
+Nav Sandhu, P.Eng., is a Senior Water Resources Engineer with 20 years of experience.
 He has extensive experience in stormwater management and drainage planning and design throughout Canada, ranging from servicing /planning studies to detailed design of complex systems.
 His stormwater infrastructure design experience includes storm sewer systems, culverts, above and below ground detention and water quality facilities, diversion structures, control and outfall structures, infiltration systems, rip-rap protection works, instream rehabilitation works.
 He’s also experienced in base-flow augmentation, source control/rainwater management and other LID systems-relatively new techniques that support sustainable design.

 His stormwater engineering knowledge, coupled with municipal, and development, and highway experience, makes him an excellent resource for a range of clients.
 He has also provided expert opinion and reports or legal proceedings related to drainage throughout BC.